I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 The supplies listed above can be found at dollar stores and arts & crafts supply stores.

 A coat of acrylic gesso should be applied a day in advance to prepare the canvas.
 Gesso helps the paint mixture grip the canvas and gives a better result.

-A small container or tube of student-quality gesso costs about $5 to $7 US.
+A small bottle or tube of student-quality gesso costs about $5 to $7 US.

 - Cover your table or workspace with a plastic painting drop cloth or large garbage bag to keep it clean.